Reincarnation: Once to Die?

 Again, it really isn’t known who actually who wrote the book of Hebrews.
 If these are the actual words of the original writer, maybe he really did believe that men are not born again and only die once.
 If this is so, then this writer had a completely different view than Jesus, the disciples, many of the Jews, and Greeks also.
 Reincarnation was not only a belief of the Early Church but also among many Greeks, which language much of the New Testament was written.

 Nevertheless, the whole point of this chapter was not that a man only lives and dies once, but the main point was that Christ only had to die once.
 One time for him to die was all that was necessary to cover all the sins of the world for all time.
-So this one little verse is pulled out and focused on, of the whole NT, to show that man only lives one life, has one chance only to get it right, and the doctrine of Reincarnation is incompatible with the Bible.
+So this one little verse is pulled out and focused on, of the whole NT, in an attempt to show that man only lives one life, has one chance only to get it right, and the doctrine of Reincarnation is incompatible with the Bible.
 The idea that is meant to portray with this is that if a man makes the wrong choice in this one short lifetime, he could be destined to an eternity without God in unfathomable agony of Hell — for ever!
 And without a second chance!
 It’s hard to imagine a God that cruel!

 According to the law, the Jews believed (erroneously) that the shedding of blood was necessary for God to forgive sins.
 They were constantly having to bring animals to be sacrificed to the priest for the forgiveness of sins every time someone needed to be cleansed of sin and forgiven.
 The point is that is Jesus came to do away with these sacrifices by dying, and once was all that was necessary.